rmit-fsd-2024-s1/s3997735-s3911598-a2/README.md

 Longer reviews might indicate detailed feedback or strong opinions, whereas shorter reviews might indicate quick comments or less engagement.

 3. user EngagementData:
 Reason: By extracting user information from the review data and counting the number of reviews for each user, we can visually understand the activity level of each user in the system.

-## Implementation Details
+## **Flagging Reviews**:
-- Frontend - React Components:
- - The `ReviewModeration` component uses Apollo Client to query, mutate, and subscribe to review data.
- - Reviews are displayed in lists, with flagged reviews highlighted for easy identification by the admin.
- - Review statistics are displayed using bar and pie charts.

 ## Example Usage

 const shouldFlagReview = (content) => {